-Candidates are expected to complete 2 sections.
-Section 1 consists of a vocabulary section and a basic directed piece of writing of 80-90 words (80-100 characters) in length.
-Section 2 requires more complex and idiomatic language and is assessed via one 130-140 word (150 character) piece.
+Candidates are expected to complete 3 tasks.
+Task 1 consists of a form-filling section.
+Task 2 is a basic directed piece of writing of 80-90 words (80-100 characters) in length.
+Task 3 requires more complex and idiomatic language and is assessed via one 130-140 words (150 character) piece.

-- > Language B Standard level - ➤ Language B Higher level
+- Language B Standard level - Language B Higher level